ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Mulberry Wing is an obligate univoltine; it needs the cold winter to complete its life cycle.
 It has a relatively concentrated flight time in Massachusetts, from the last week in June through the end of August, with peak time during the last three weeks of July (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).

-The five latest sightings in these years are 8/25/2002 Milford power line, B. Cassie; 8/22/2003 Worcester Broad Meadow Brook WS D. Price and B. Walker; and 8/20/1992 Easton, D. Lang et al., 8/16/2009 Ware Muddy Brook B. Klassanos; and 8/15/1995 Gloucester, D. Savich.
+Latest sightings: In the same 23 years of records, the five latest "last sightings" are 8/25/2002 Milford power line, B. Cassie; 8/22/2003, Worcester Broad Meadow Brook, D. Price and B. Walker; 8/20/1992 Easton, D. Lang et al.; 8/16/2009 Ware, B. Klassanos; and 8/15/1995 Rockport, D. Savich.

 Outlook

 Mulberry Wing is a special butterfly, endemic to temperate eastern North America.
 Its fortunes rise or fall with the increase or decrease of sedge wetlands.
 The spread of the invasive reed Phragmites in our wetlands is a serious threat to Mulberry Wing habitat.
+Natural succession into shrub/treed wetlands is also a major threat.
+Management efforts to counteract both these processes could positively benefit this species.

 The preservation of a network of healthy sedge meadows in Massachusetts is critical to the survival of this specialized species.
 Much wetland and sedge meadow habitat has already been lost in this state as a result of urban and suburban development.
 Current wetland protection laws may protect remaining populations of this species, but documentation is lacking from many likely wetland areas.
-Despite Mulberry Wing’s somewhat sedentary nature, small habitats not too far apart probably will be eventually colonized (NatureServe 2010).
+Despite Mulberry Wing’s somewhat sedentary nature, small habitats not too far apart probably will eventually be colonized (NatureServe 2014).

-© Sharon Stichter 2011, 2012
+© Sharon Stichter 2011, 2012, 2013, 2014

-page updated 1-11-2012
+page updated 12-10-14

 literature cited